dotnet/core/release-notes/6.0/known-issues.md

 `Garbage collecting for SDK feature bands 6.0.100...
 Workload installation failed: Workload not found: microsoft-net-sdk-blazorwebassembly-aot.
 Known workloads: ...`

+#### 3. .NET MAUI Windows apps fail to debug in Visual Studio 2022 Preview 3

+There is an incompatibility between .NET MAUI tooling features and Windows App SDK that prevents apps from launching and debugging.
+You can work around this by building and deploying without debugging, and then launching the application from the Start menu and attaching the debugger.
+A fix is underway and will come in a future Visual Studio 2022 service release.

 ## .NET Runtime
 1. Issue in "dnSpy.exe" fpr .NET 6.0 Preview 5 as described in [dotnet/runtime #53014](https://github.com/dotnet/runtime/issues/53014)